niuchuangnn/Aurora-ASI-KLS/README.md

 are not directly uesd by this project, but you must make sure that they can run normally before implementation of this project.

 ### Get started
 1. Get the code.
-We will call the diretory that you cloned Aurora-ASI-KLS into `$KLS_ROOT`
+We will call the directory that you cloned Aurora-ASI-KLS into `$KLS_ROOT`

 ```
 git clone https://github.com/niuchuangnn/Aurora-ASI-KLS